 Treatment for allergic skin reactions is often covered under specialty care of medical insurance plans, but you should verify coverage prior to starting your treatment.
 Our patient coordinator can help with this process.
 Any amount that is not covered by insurance is your responsibility.
 We accept payment by cash, check, and major credit card.
 Financing is available through CareCredit®.

 If you have redness, itching, bumps or other signs of an allergic skin reaction, you should contact us to schedule a consultation with Dr. Hicks-Graham.
 The symptoms may be related to an allergic reaction or another type of skin condition.

 A personal consultation with board-certified dermatologist Dr. Hicks-Graham is the first step toward getting effective treatment for your allergic skin reaction and other skin conditions.
 Contact us today to schedule an appointment at your convenience.Itching, irritation, redness and dry skin are difficult symptoms to manage on your own, especially if they are caused by an allergic skin reaction.
 You may not know what is triggering the symptoms, and over-the-counter medications may not be enough.
-Board-certified dermatologist Dr. Shari Hicks-Graham specializes in diagnosing and treating allergic skin reactions experienced by those living in the Columbus and Upper Arlington area.
+Board-certified dermatologist Dr. Shari Hicks-Graham specializes in diagnosing and treating allergic skin reactions experienced by those living in the Greater Columbus area.